mrooney/zazen.rowk.com/README.md

 # About
-A simple zazen timer.
+A simple zazen / meditation timer.
 Create URLs for different timing settings, and bookmark them for later use.

 # Examples